 Speed from the exchange to your property

 Also known as your line access speed, this is the maximum speed between your local telephone exchange and your property.
-The speed and quality of this connection will depend upon how far you live from your exchange if you receive broadband via a phone line.
-Broadband speed via fibre optics is not affected by the distance your house is from the telephone exchange.
+The speed and quality of this connection will depend upon how far you live from your exchange, if you receive broadband via a phone line.
+The speed of a fibre optic broadband connection is not affected by the distance your house is from the telephone exchange.

 Speed you experience in your home

-Also known as throughput speed, this is the actual speed you experience on your computer, games console or other device you may have connected to your broadband network.
-This speed will be lower than the line access speed as it is affected by factors such as the layout of your property and how many devices are connected to the network.
+Also known as throughput speed, this is the actual speed you experience on your mobile, computer, games console or other device you may have connected to your broadband network.
+This speed will be lower than the line access speed as it is affected by factors such as the quality of your router, the layout of your property and how many devices are connected to the network.

 Why should I check my broadband speed?